docker/docs/compose/compose-file/index.md

 ### depends_on

-Express dependency between services, Service dependencies cause the following
+Express dependency between services.
+Service dependencies cause the following
 behaviors:

 - `docker-compose up` starts services in dependency order.
 In the following example, `db` and `redis` are started before `web`.
 - `docker-compose up SERVICE` automatically includes `SERVICE`'s dependencies.
-In the following example, `docker-compose up web` also creates and starts `db` and `redis`.
+In the example below, `docker-compose up web` also creates and starts `db` and `redis`.
 - `docker-compose stop` stops services in dependency order.
 In the following example, `web` is stopped before `db` and `redis`.